jlesner/jlesner.github.io/_pages/projects.md

         </a>
       </div>
         <p>
-        Built at  <a href="https://sb-hacks-xi.devpost.com/" target="_blank">SBHacks XI</a> with my partner <a href="https://www.linkedin.com/in/samantha-lesner-592aa8211/" target="_blank">Samantha Lesner</a>, our project won the "Best Use of GenAI Award" out of 221 participants.
+        Built at <a href="https://sb-hacks-xi.devpost.com/" target="_blank">SBHacks XI</a> with my partner <a href="https://www.linkedin.com/in/samantha-lesner-592aa8211/" target="_blank">Samantha Lesner</a>, our project won the "Best Use of GenAI Award" out of 221 hackathon participants.
         </p>
     </div>
     <div class="project-image" style="flex: 1; max-width: 50%;">